uivlis/conditional-tokens/source/pm-trading-db.md

 ### Queue and Cache
 We use [Redis](https://redis.io/) as message broker for Celery (handles the different tasks messages as indexing, issuing tokens, etc) and also as the cache service.
-You can apply it in your cluster by:
+You can apply it in your cluster with:
 ```
 kubectl apply -f kubernetes/redis-tradingdb
 ```
 By default this creates a deployment and a service in kubernetes.
 You should not need further configuration for this part.

 ### TradingdDB services
 As we explained in the previous section, tradingdDB follows a microservice architecture, and it's core is formed by 3 services: `worker, scheduler and web API`.
-In order to deploy these services there are a minimum of configuration parameters you need to set up like:
+In order to deploy these services there are a minimum of configuration parameters you need to set up, inclduing:
 * Ethereum node URL (by default points to infura, in production you should have an ethereum node that supports many requests per second).
-Besides what you would think, the interface with better performance is the RPC API (over Webservices or IPC sockets).
+Despite what you might think, the RPC API interface has better performance (relative to Webservices or IPC sockets).
 This is because we can batch requests in the same HTTP connection and the underliying implementation of ethereum nodes it's more efficient for the RPC API.
 * DJANGO_SECRET_KEY this parameter secures your sessions with the admin interface (/admin).
 In a UNIX environment you can generate a random string with this command: `head /dev/urandom | shasum -a 512`

 There are many more parameters we describe in the [configuration section](/tradingdb-configuration).